 As well as ensuring that your insurance and breakdown cover includes travelling on the continent, it's important to make sure your car fits in with local requirements.

 This usually includes displaying the appropriate country identification letters in some form.
-Not doing this can put you at risk of getting hit by an on-the-spot fine, but you may not need one if your number plate already has an EU symbol so it's always good to double check.
+Not doing this can put you at risk of getting hit by an on-the-spot fine,

 Items you need to carry in your vehicle in Europe

 In some countries there are legal requirements about what you need to carry with you as a driver, such as having a portable breathalyser to check for alcohol levels in France.

 Our article on equipment you should take when driving in Europe provides more insight as to what you might need.